Communities and Justice

 • Designing or enhancing support for these priority groups in collaboration with agency partners.

-The work of the TFM reform was based on data and evidence.
-Pivotal to the reform was the underpinning dataset, known as the Human Services Dataset (HSDS).
-The HSDS brings together 27 years of data and over seven million records about children, young people and families, from across government.
-These include child protection, housing, justice, health and mental health, and education.
+The work of the TFM reform was based on data and evidence, which is comprosed within a dataset, known as the Human Services Dataset (HSDS).
+The HSDS contains records about children, young people and families, from across government.
+These records include child protection, housing, justice, health and mental health, and education.

 About the Human Services Dataset

-The Human Services Dataset (HSDS) has been created by de-identifying and combining data collected through the administration of different NSW Government services and some Commonwealth Government supports (i.e. welfare and medical benefits).
-Information like names, dates of birth and addresses are removed to ensure the data do not identify individuals and privacy is protected.
+The Human Services Dataset (HSDS) contains de-identified data collected through the administration of different NSW Government services and some Commonwealth Government supports (i.e. welfare and medical benefits).
+Information such as names, dates of birth and addresses are removed to ensure the data do not identify individuals and privacy is protected.
 Therefore, the integrated dataset contains completely anonymous records.

-The HSDS is unprecedented in scale in NSW, bringing together 27 years of data and over seven million records about children, young people and families, from across government.
-The records contain de-identified information from all NSW residents born on or after 1 January 1990 (the Primary Cohort) and their relatives (i.e. family members, guardians and carers – the Secondary Cohort).
+The HSDS is unprecedented in scale in NSW, containing information from all NSW residents born on or after 1 January 1990 (the Primary Cohort) and their relatives (i.e. family members, guardians and carers – the Secondary Cohort).

 The data is protected by laws and measures that guard privacy and keep the data secure, including a comprehensive framework of security controls and standards.
 The HSDS is stored securely with the NSW Data Analytics Centre and is accessible to approved users only.